Assassin's Creed III: The Tyranny of King Washington: Plot

 Some time after the events of Assassin's Creed III and the end of the Revolutionary War, George Washington secretly meets with Connor, telling him of dreams he has received from an Apple of Eden he had seized.
 Concerned, Connor attempts to take the Apple from Washington, but is transported into an alternate timeline, created by Washington's nightmares.
-In this reality, Connor never became an Assassin, his mother Kaniehti:io is still alive, his father Haytham Kenway died years ago, and Washington, mad with power, has crowned himself the "Mad King" of the United States.
-After Kaniehti:io tries and fails to steal Washington's source of power, a Scepter with the Apple at the top, a furious Washington mobilizes his army to eliminate her and Connor's tribe.
+In this reality, Connor never became an Assassin, his mother Kaniehti:io is still alive, his father Haytham Kenway died years ago, and Washington, corrupted by the Apple's power, has crowned himself the "Mad King" of the United States.

+After Kaniehti:io tried and failed to steal Washington's source of power—a Scepter with the Apple at the top—a furious Washington has mobilized his army to eliminate her and Connor's tribe.
 In desperation, the tribe's Clan Mother brews the Tea of the Great Willow, which can grant great physical abilities with crippling side effects.
-However, Kaniehti:io forbids Connor from drinking the tea and gifts him Haytham's old Hidden Blades.
-Washington's forces attack, slaughtering the tribe and killing Kaniehti:io.
-Connor attempts to fight back, but is overpowered by Washington's Scepter and gunned down.

-Five months later, after Connor has recovered, the Clan Mother insists that only the Tea can stop Washington.
-Connor brews and drinks it, gaining the power to turn invisible and summon spectral wolves.
+However, Kaniehti:io forbids Connor from drinking the Tea and instead gifts him Haytham's old Hidden Blades.
+When Washington's army attacks, most of the tribe, including Kaniehti:io, is killed, while Connor is gunned down by Washington himself after being overpowered by his Scepter.
+After being nursed back to health by the Clan Mother, Connor reluctantly brews and drinks the Tea at her insistence, gaining the power to turn invisible and summon spectral wolves.
 The Clan Mother is later killed in a raid led by General Benedict Arnold, leading Connor to kill him.
 With his dying breath, Arnold reveals that he had been mind controlled by Washington, and directs Connor to seek Benjamin Franklin.

 Connor is captured by General Israel Putnam and taken to Boston to be executed, but manages to escape.
-In the process, he reunites with his childhood friend Kanen'tó:kon, who is part of a resistance group led by Samuel Adams.
+In the process, he is reunited with his childhood friend Kanen'tó:kon, who is part of a resistance group led by Samuel Adams.
 After Kanen'tó:kon reveals that drinking more of the Tea can grant additional powers, Connor does so, gaining the ability to transform into an eagle.
-Connor then tracks down Franklin and frees him from Washington's control.
-Franklin agrees to help Connor eliminate Washington.
-However, Putnam ambushes and kills Adams and his rebels.
+He then tracks down Franklin and frees him from Washington's control, whereupon Franklin agrees to help defeat Washington.
+However, Putnam's forces ambush and kill Adams and most of his rebels.
 With no other choice, Connor and Franklin seize a ship to escape Boston.
-Putnam attempts to stop them but is killed by Connor.
-Connor, Franklin, and Kanen'tó:kon set sail to New York, where Washington is building a pyramid.
+Putnam arrives, holding Kanen'tó:kon hostage, but Connor kills him and rescues his friend.
+Connor, Franklin, and Kanen'tó:kon then set sail to New York, where Washington is building a pyramid.